Multiple-shot and unambiguous discrimination of von Neumann measurements: Introduction

 and its geometric interpretation is presented in Fig.~\ref{fig:circle-plot-0}.
 Finally, we also present simple formulas for the optimal discrimination probability of von Neumann measurements for qubits.

-To conclude this introduction, let us contrast our results with transformations mapping probability distributions to probability distributions, that is classical channels.
-In this setting, we know that if such channels cannot be perfectly distinguished in one shot, they can not be distinguished perfectly in any finite number of uses.
+\emph{Relation with classical channels---} Let us contrast our results with transformations mapping probability distributions to probability distributions, that is classical channels.
+In this setting, we know that if such channels cannot be perfectly distinguished in one shot, they cannot be distinguished perfectly in any finite number of uses.
 What we can do is to study the asymptotic behavior of error probability when the number of applications of the channel tends to infinity.
 The error probability, formulated in the language of the hypothesis testing of two distributions, decays exponentially, and the optimal exponential error rate, depending on a formulation, is given by the Stein bound, the Chernoff bound, the Hoeffding bound, and the Han-Kobayashi bound, see~\cite{hayashi2009discrimination} and references therein.
 In the case of distinct von Neumann measurements and entanglement-assisted discrimination, we show that one can perform perfect discrimination with the use of a finite number of queries.
 Therefore, in contrary to the classical channels, we do not have to consider the exponential error rate, as the error probability drops to zero in a finite number of tries.

-The rest of the paper is organized as follows.
-First, in Section \ref{sec:notation}, we give a survey of the main concepts and notation used throughout this work (including the basic background on discrimination of quantum channels and measurements).
-Then, in Section~\ref{sec:multSHOT}, we present our results for the scenario of multiple-shot measurement discrimination.
+This work is organized as follows.
+In Section \ref{sec:notation}, we give a survey of the main concepts and notation used throughout this work (including the basic background on discrimination of quantum channels and measurements).
+Then, in Section~\ref{sec:multSHOT}, we present our results for the scenario of multiple-shot minimum error measurement discrimination.
+Theorem~\ref{th:parallel} therein expresses the minimum error in the parallel discrimination scheme as a function of the minimum error in the single-shot discrimination scheme.
+Theorem~\ref{th:random} gives the upper bound on the probability of correct discrimination of a generic pair of von Neumann measurements coming from the Haar distribution.
 The following Section~\ref{sec:unambiguousDISC} contains the results concerning the unambiguous discrimination of quantum measurements.
-We obtain an upper bound on the probability of success and show that the parallel scheme is again optimal.
+The main result of this section is formulated as Theorem~\ref{thm:ENTunamb}, which states the optimal success probability of unambiguous discrimination with the assistance of entanglement.
 Lastly, in Section~\ref{sec:outro} we summarize our results and give some directions for future research.